Josh Green (politician): Hawaii Senate

 Green was first elected to the Hawaii Senate in 2008.
 He represented the 3rd district, which encompassed the southwestern portion of the Big Island.
 He was reelected in 2012 and 2014.
 As a state senator, Green served as majority leader and chaired the Committee on Health and Human Services.

 In 2013, Green was honored as "Hawaii Legislator of the Year".
 He championed the initiative to create an insurance mandate for children with autism via legislation known as Luke's Law.
 The legislation went into effect on January 1, 2016.

 In 2018, Green fought to establish a legal safeguard so that parents with disabilities would no longer have their children taken away from them because of their disabilities.
-He also led the charge to raise the legal age to obtain tobacco products and electronic cigarettes from 18 to 21, making Hawaii the first state to do so.
+He also led the charge to raise the legal age to obtain tobacco products and electronic cigarettes from 18 to 21, making Hawaii the first U.S. state to do so.

 Green opted not to run for reelection to the Senate in 2018.
 He was succeeded by Dru Kanuha, who now serves as majority leader.

-Lieutenant governor of Hawaii
+Lieutenant Governor of Hawaii

-In 2018, Green won the Democratic primary for lieutenant governor of Hawaii and was the running mate of incumbent Democratic governor David Ige, who was running for a second term.
+In 2018, Green won the Democratic primary for lieutenant governor of Hawaii and was the running mate of incumbent Democratic Governor David Ige, who was running for a second term.
+In Hawaii, gubernatorial and lieutenant gubernatorial candidates run in separate primaries but on the same ticket in the general election.
 Ige and Green won the general election on November 6, 2018.

 Ige tasked Green with addressing Hawaii's chronic homelessness crisis and called on him to use his background as a physician to address how mental illness and addiction affect Hawaii's homeless population.

-In 2019, shortly before the COVID-19 pandemic, Green led a team of over 75 doctors, nurses and other Hawaii health care workers on an emergency medical mission to Western Samoa.
+In 2019, shortly before the COVID-19 pandemic, Green led a team of over 75 doctors, nurses and other Hawaii health care workers on an emergency medical mission to Samoa.
 They aided in vaccination efforts against a measles epidemic across the region.

 On March 3, 2020, Ige appointed Green as the administration's liaison between the state and healthcare community as it pertains to COVID-19 preparedness and response.

 A poll conducted in April 2021 by Hawaii News Now found that Green had a 63% approval rating, with only 17% of voters disapproving of his work as lieutenant governor, while Ige held an approval rating of 22%.
 It is speculated that Green's visibility throughout the COVID-19 pandemic and background as an emergency room doctor contributed to the difference.